mbest1813/documentation/v2/clickstream/sources/php.md

 ### Calls in PHP

-Check out our [Calls](../calls.md) section for information on when you should use each call.
-Below are some examples of how you'd call specific objects in PHP.
+Check out the below calls and their use cases to determine the calls that you need to make.
+We have also included examples of how you'd call specific objects in PHP.

 #### Identify

+The `identify` method helps you associate your users and their actions to a unique and recognizable `userID` and any optional `traits` that you know about them.
+We recommend calling an `identify` a single time - when the user's account is first created and only again when their traits change.

 ```php
 analytics::identify(array(